OuluBSD/Education/codex/Patterns.md

 - feedback-loop: Keep adding debug-printing under verbosity flags, and fixing them
 - GUI: grasping the problem: add debug printing, and make the agent to see some values (e.g. x,y) to see the problem.
 Add comparison values: other objects, previous state, etc. If too much printing, add conditional printin: 'print only after x'.
 - GUI: grasping the problem: ask the model to run the program for you, and to follow action via logs.
+- init fails: Please add verbosity flag to log phases of initialization, when "-v" flag is set.
+- serialisation fails partially: Can you open anything?
+Could you dump to stdout with extra-verbosity flag "-v2" some variables what have been loaded.
+Names and values.
+We might catch the first offending variable in the serialisation that way.
+Try that.
+Try dumping loaded files and if you see weird values, fix based on that.

 ## Multi agent mode